 Approximately 2 hours after the balloon reached float altitude, the recovery airplane took off from Palestine with the recovery crew aboard.
-This airplane was equipped with a radio system that allowed the crew to maintain constant communication with the balloon base either by direct transmission or by radio relay from the balloon. airplane also had a full command system so that it could send commands to the balloon.
-During the summer months, the winds at altitudes above 80,000 ft (24 km) blow from east to west at speeds of about 50 knots (25 m/sec), so the airplane had to fly about 300 mi (500 km) west of Palestine to be in position for recovery.
+This airplane was equipped with a radio system that allowed the crew to maintain constant communication with the balloon base either by direct transmission or by radio relay from the balloon.
+The airplane also had a full command system so that it could send commands to the balloon.
+During the summer months, the winds at altitudes above 80,000 ft (24 km) blow from east to west at speeds of about 50 knots (25 m/s), so the airplane had to fly about 200 mi (330 km) west of Palestine to be in position for recovery.
 The pilot could fly directly toward the balloon at any time by flying toward the telemetered location of the balloon.
 This position information was generated by the Loran and GPS systems on the balloon, telemetered to the Balloon Base at Palestine, and relayed from there to the airplane.
-The pilot of the recovery airplane was responsible for termination of the flight.
+The observer in the recovery airplane shared the responsibility for termination of the flight with the launch director in the NSBF control tower at Palestine.
 Before leaving Palestine, the pilot had been provided with a set of descent vectors by the staff meteorologist.
 The descent vectors are estimates of the trajectories that the payloads should follow as they descend by parachute.
 Upon receiving word from Palestine that the experimenter had all the data he needed, the pilot flew under the balloon and established its position accurately by visual observation.
 Using the descent vectors, he then plotted where the payloads should come down.
-He also established contact When ATC advised that the descending with ATC. payloads would not endanger air traffic, and when the descent vector plots showed that the payloads would not come down in an inhabited area, the pilot sent the commands to the balloon for termination of the flight.
+He also established contact with ATC.
+When ATC advised that the descending payloads would not endanger air traffic, and when the descent vector plots showed that the payloads would not come down in an inhabited area, the pilot advised Palestine that all was ready and the tower personnel sent the commands to the balloon for termination of the flight.

 The termination sequence consisted of first sending a command that disconnected power from the tracker and data encoder.
 Next a command was sent that cut the electrical cable running from the bottom payload to the top payload.
 This command simultaneously cut the cables holding the top payload onto the top of the balloon and opened the poppet valves on the top of the balloon.
-A second command released the bottom parachute from the balloon, which allowed the bottom payload to fall away and caused the balloon to become top-heavy.
+A second command released the bottom payload to fall away and caused the balloon to become top-heavy.
 As the bottom payload fell, a ripcord attached to the top of the parachute opened a large section in the balloon.
 The balloon collapsed, the top payload fell off the balloon, its parachute opened, and all three objects began their descent.